Skip to main content

 Example 4 - Payment Issue

-Bad: “Problem with payment” Good: “When a guest reports a failed charge, double charge, unexpected charge, or billing discrepancy.
+Bad: “Problem with payment” Good: “When a customer reports a failed charge, double charge, unexpected charge, or billing discrepancy.
 Examples: ‘My card was charged twice,’ ‘I see an extra fee I wasn’t expecting,’ ‘My payment didn’t go through.’
 Do NOT apply for refund requests (use the Refund Request tag) or general pricing questions.”

 Tips